Music (MUSC)

 Hands-on experience in the music field through a variety of cooperating organizations.

 MUSC 498.
 Senior Research Proposal.
-0.5 or 1 Units.
+0.5 Units.

 One-on-one instruction and preliminary research prepares student for the MUSC 499 capstone project.
 Offered fall and spring semesters.
 See specific degree requirements as not all music degrees require this course before taking MUSC 499.